aidanke99/VBA-Challenge/README.md

 Method

-to begin the project, I started by determinging
+to begin the project, I started by creating headers in a separate column, and calulated the yearly change of each ticker, and calculated this change as a percentage.